We champion melanoma prevention, detection and patient care for all people in New Zealand.

 New Zealand has the highest rate of melanoma in the world.

-There are more than 7,000 diagnoses of melanoma in New Zealand every year.
+More than 7,200 melanomas are diagnosed in New Zealand every year.
 More people die from skin cancer than on our roads.
-It doesn’t have to be this way.

-We have discovered over 1,600 suspicious lesions, including suspected melanomas.
+We've discovered over 3,000 suspicious lesions, including suspected melanomas.

-We also provide valuable education empowering people to look after the skin they are in.
+We also provide valuable education empowering people to look after their skin.

 We aim to save lives every day by raising awareness about melanoma prevention and early detection.